pulumi/pulumi-go-provider/infer/README.md

 We check for each field, and if there is a change, we record it.
 Changes in `news.Content` and `news.Force` result in an `Update`, but changes in `news.Path` result in an `UpdateReplace`.
-Since the `id (file path) is globally unique, we also tell Pulumi that it needs to perform deletes before the associated create.
+Since the `id` (file path) is globally unique, we also tell Pulumi that it needs to perform deletes before the associated create.

-Last but not least, we want to be able to read state from the file system as is.
+Last but not least, we want to be able to read state from the file system as-is.
 Unsurprisingly, we do this by implementing yet another method:

 ```go